gershkovich/beyond-dicom-supplement/README.md

 - **references/**: Includes bibliographic information in structured formats (BibTeX, CSL-JSON, or Markdown) with DOIs where available
 - **.github/workflows/**: Houses optional CI configurations for testing and validation

+## Key Resources from the Paper

+### Figures

+- [DICOM Architecture Diagram](figures/dicom_diagram.svg) - Visual representation of DICOM architecture and its limitations for pathology imaging
+- [DICOM Architecture (No Legend)](figures/dicom_no-legend.svg) - Clean version of the architecture diagram without legends

+### Tables

+- [DICOM Conformance Statements Analysis](tables/conformance_statements.md) - Comparison of vendor conformance statements and their capabilities

 ## Interactive Visualizations

 Explore our interactive data visualizations that highlight key findings from our paper: